OogieOrange/project-1-karate-koi/README.md

 - The open house section will present general information about, times and address for the clubs open house.

-- The map will introduce the dojo address while inviting the user to look up its location.
+- The map will introduce the dojo address, and inviting the user to look up its location.
 While the ideé of an open house will motivate the user to visit before joining, to see if it's for them.

 <br>